datastax/docker-images/README.md

 This repo uses Gradle to build the images.

 By default, [Gradle](https://gradle.org) will download DataStax tarballs from [DataStax Academy](https://downloads.datastax.com).
-Therefore you need to provide your credentials either via the command line, or in `gradle.properties` file located in the project root.

 DataStax uses two separate Dockerfiles to build the individual images, a base for the OS and individual Dockerfiles for (server, opscenter, studio).